Am I qualified to write a Luminar AI review?

 I believe that professionals will use Luminar AI as a plugin more often than as a standalone app.

-Luminar AI is available as a one-time payment of $79 for new customers.
-Two licenses for Luminar AI cost $99, and three licenses cost $119.
+Luminar AI is available as a one-time payment from Skylum.
+A single license costs $79.
+Two cost $99, and three licenses cost $119.
 Each Luminar AI license contains a standalone app and a plugin.
+Alongside Luminar AI, you can get Luminar X Membership for $59.

 Additionally, owners of other Skylum software get a $5 discount.